dotzenith/lovesay/README.md

 ---

 ### ❖ What's New?
-0.2.6 - Minor restructuring of files
+0.2.7 - Removed unnecessary code

 ---